Antoniorios17/Antoniorios17/README.md

 💻 I have 3+ years of experience working in Information Technology and infrastructure.
 Due to my career experience in IT support, system administration and networking, I have set a goal to upskill and enter the DevOps and SRE space.
 My skillset is transferable to the DevOps Engineer role which makes the transition easier.

-🎓 I am currently enrolled in KuraLabs Training Program/Academy for Site Reliability Engineering, DevOps engineering and Cloud Engineering.
+🎓 Bachelor of Technology in Computer Engineering.

 🏫 Learning automation, Continuous Integration/Continuous Delivery (CI/CD), SRE, cloud technology (AWS), DevOps methodology, and Infrastructure as Code.